phantomics/seed/README.md

 ## Background

 The Lisp family of programming languages offer unmatched flexibility in defining software, but this flexibility is not matched by the character strings most often used to express that software.
-Computer programs have been widely regarded as inextricable from and synonymous with character strings like the one you're reading now.
-While visual programming paradigms have made headway in a number of areas, most visual programming solutions are tightly coupled to particular domains.
+Computer programs have hitherto been widely regarded as inextricable from and synonymous with character strings like the one you're reading now.
+While visual programming paradigms have made headway in a number of areas, most visual programming tools are tightly coupled to particular domains.

 The choice of Lisp's creators to forego a detailed syntax in favor of symbolic expressions marked a turn down a road less traveled by language developers.
 Users may be confused by the sometimes homogenous, sometimes verbose nature of Lisp code, but the problem in these cases is not a shortcoming of Lisp -- it is a shortcoming of character strings.
 Through the choice of a regular syntax for the language, Lisp was set on a path that could lead to programming beyond the limits of plain text.
+Seed is an effort to realize that destination: a language representation orthogonal to the language's structure.

 These ideas have been the foundation of Seed.
 Your experience with this system will determine their truth.

 ## In Practice

 Seed can be seen as a type of IDE.
 It integrates ASDF, the standard Common Lisp build system, and the software systems it's used to develop are often expressed as ASDF systems.
+These systems are divided into branches, each of which expresses input to and output from the system.
+In a given Seed system, there is typically a .seed file located in the package directory that specifies the system and the behavior of each branch.

 ## The First Step: Building and Running Seed